Chapter 2: resources and transfers

 2.2.
 Images

 There are similarities between images and buffers.
 We create images with vkCreateImage and bind them to memory using vkBindImageMemory.
-When creating images, we specify their usage (with a more specific family of flags than before but it is the same idea) and their sharing (again, exclusive or concurrent).
+When creating images, we specify their usage (with a different family of flags but it is the same idea) and their sharing (again, exclusive or concurrent).
 We also check for memory requirements like for buffers, using vkGetImageMemoryRequirements.

 However, there are also differences.
 When creating an image, we do not specify its size directly.
 Indeed, the image type is quite complex and the driver may store the information different manners requiring with a variable memory footprint.